MiniDigger/MiniCraft/README.md

 Clean room implementation of the minecraft server (and client!) using java and netty.

 Nothing exciting here, just learning netty.
+This is also mostly abbandoned.

 ## Whats done